1. Beginner guide

 scp OPTIONS SOURCE DESTINATION

-We omit OPTIONS for thie simple cases.
+We omit OPTIONS for the simple cases.

 The SOURCE and DESTINATION may be specified as a local file name, or a remote host with optional path in the form user@server:path where